ccreimondo/ccreimondo.github.io/_posts/2014-12-3-data-structures.md

 ## Tree
-Trees are a data structure consisting of one or more data nodes.
+Tree is a data structure consisting of one or more data nodes.

-### Cases
-- XML document

 ## Binary Tree